Meet Dr. Ashley

 Oh, my stomach just got butterflies.
 You seem scared.

 Vicarious trauma happens when the body simulates, but doesn’t differentiate.
+That's why I was burnt out.

 As it turns out, my symptoms of burnout back then boil down to one key concept: